 Columbus was born in Genoa, Italy in 1451.
 He later lived in Lisbon where he worked as a trader.
 He learned how to make maps and navigate a ship.

-Columbus and his brother, Bartholomew, knew that there were great riches to be had in China and East Asia.
+Columbus and his brother, Bartholomew, knew that there were great riches to be had in the East Indies (China and Southeast Asia).
 However, traveling overland by the Silk Road was dangerous and a sea route around Africa seemed much too long.
-Columbus thought he could sail straight to China by crossing the Atlantic Ocean.
+Columbus thought he could sail straight to the East Indies by crossing the Atlantic Ocean.

 It would turn out that Columbus was wrong.
 The Earth was much larger than he thought and there was another land, the Americas, between Europe and Asia.